argoproj/argo-cd/docs/operator-manual/ingress.md

 ### Option 1: SSL-Passthrough

-Because Argo CD serves multiple protocols (gRPC/HTTPS) on the same port (443), this provides a challenge when attempting to define a single nginx ingress object and rule for the argocd-service, since the `nginx.ingress.kubernetes.io/backend-protocol` [annotation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#backend-protocol) accepts only a single value for the backend protocol (e.g. HTTP, HTTPS, GRPC, GRPCS).
+Argo CD serves multiple protocols (gRPC/HTTPS) on the same port (443), this provides a challenge when attempting to define a single nginx ingress object and rule for the argocd-service, since the `nginx.ingress.kubernetes.io/backend-protocol` [annotation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#backend-protocol) accepts only a single value for the backend protocol (e.g. HTTP, HTTPS, GRPC, GRPCS).